sequenceiq/docker-cb-shell/README.md

 ## Custom jar

-If you want to use a custom Cloudbreak deployment, all you need is to specify it via the `CLOUDBREAK_CUSTOM_JAR_URL=` env variable:
+If you want to use a custom Cloudbreak shell artifact (e.g. another version), all you need is to specify it via the `CLOUDBREAK_CUSTOM_JAR_URL=` env variable:

 ```